anutechofficial/FinMaster/README.md

 ### PV (Present Value)

-The PV (Present Value) function in Javascript is used to calculate the present value of an investment or loan based on a series of future payments.
+The PV (Present Value) function is used to calculate the present value of an investment or loan based on a series of future payments.
 This is particularly useful in financial analysis to determine how much a series of future payments is worth in today's terms, given a specific interest rate.

 ```javascript
 const pv = finMaster.PV(rate, nper, pmt, fv, type);